magookiwi11/homelab-configs/README.md

 # homelab-configs
-Various confiig files for my small yet mighty mini-PC homelab, housed within a Qotom Q20331G9-S10 with some attached storage and run off of VMware ESXi.
+Various confiig files for my small yet mighty mini-PC homelab, housed within a Qotom Q20331G9-S10 with some attached storage and running entirely off of VMware ESXi.